MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-reliable-services-reliable-collections-transactions-locks.md

 However, for any read operation that supports Repeatable Read, the user can ask for an Update lock instead of the Shared lock.
 An Update lock is an asymmetric lock used to prevent a common form of deadlock that occurs when multiple transactions lock resources for potential updates at a later time.

-The lock compatibility matrix can be found below:
+The lock compatibility matrix can be found in the following table:

 | Request \ Granted | None | Shared | Update | Exclusive |
 | --- |:--- |:--- |:--- |:--- |